-An Eventful Spring Semester!
+An Eventful Spring 2014 Semester

-CEMHD has had a busy Spring Semester.
+CEMHD had a busy Spring Semester.
 It hosted two major events and co-sponsored a major student-to- community outreach initiative, the later of which drew local television, radio and print news coverage.

 The Urban Hassle Index Workshop with Dr. David Miller